gaac510/my-app-tictactoe/README.md

 I started self learning programming on [freeCodeCamp.org](https://www.freeCodeCamp.org) since mid Novermber 2020 and finished building this project on 19 April 2021 (when this readme was last updated), which I was really happy about because it showed I had truly learned and come a long way.

 I intend to re-build the app following [React's full tutorial](https://reactjs.org/tutorial/tutorial.html) to further learn about where I could have done better.

+I also intend to later update the app with Redux state management for learning and practice purposes.